bibi21000/FernetFile/README.md

 # FernetFile

-A python xxxFile like (ie GzipFile, BZ2File, ...) for encrypting files with Fernet.
+A python xxxFile like (ie TarFile, GzipFile, BZ2File, pyzstd.ZstdFile, ...) for encrypting files with Fernet.

  - encrypting / decrypting data using chunks to reduce memory footprint
  - chainable with other python xxxFile interfaces (stream mode)
+ - interface to compress/encrypt and decrypt/decompress (with pyzstd) in stream mode
  - look at BENCHMARK.md ... and chain :)
  - look at tests for examples